 Strengthens Your Relationships

-We are in a human business.
+We consultants are in a human business.
 People sharing ideas, experience, advice and insights with other people.
-Our success rests in large measure on our facility with creating strong relationships.
+Your consulting firm’s success rests in large measure on your facility with creating strong relationships.

 Acknowledging another person strengthens your bond with them.
 It says, “You’ve made a positive difference in my life.”
 That message is the ultimate cement between two people.